Strategy Guide for Torghast

-Also, while there are in-game item level recommendations for each layer, ranging from 130 for layer 1 of Cell Blocks all the way up to 252 for a layer 12, these are merely indicative and Torghast is easily doable on lower than recommended item level, as long as you pick good powers and follow the strategies in this guide.
+Also, while there are in-game item level recommendations for each layer, these are merely indicative and Torghast is easily doable on lower than recommended item level, as long as you pick good powers and follow the strategies in this guide.

 Failing a Torghast Run